 The first is proxy voting as it relates to climate and ESG risks to ensure that these votes align with investors’ best interests.
 No further explanation is given on this priority, but it could relate to increased shareholder actions pressuring companies to address behaviors related to climate change.
 These actions often involve proxy voting by large asset managers and it may be that the SEC is questioning if these actions are more in the interest of climate activists or shareholders.
 Ceres, an organization that tracks these types of climate-related proposals from shareholders, found that not only were there more of these types of proposals in 2020 than in previous years, but that they received a higher amount of support on average.
 This increased activity might have gotten the SEC’s attention and interest.

-The second item mentioned was companies’ continuity plans in light of increased physical risk due to climate change.
+The second item mentioned was how companies plan to address increased physical risks to supply chains, assets, and other business operations due to climate change.
 This makes sense as many locations throughout the country are seeing more extreme weather events more often.
-Whether wildfires, power outages, hurricanes, or floods if a company has not taken proper precautions to deal with these increased risks, shareholders need to be aware to be able to accurately assess their investment.
+Whether wildfires, power outages, hurricanes, or floods – shareholders need to know whether a company has taken proper precautions to deal with these increased risks in order to accurately assess their investments.

 Creation of Climate and ESG Enforcement Task Force

-Most recently, on March 4, the SEC announced an Enforcement Task Force focused on climate and ESG Issues.
-This announcement made the biggest ripple as it indicated that they would begin to “proactively identify ESG-related misconduct”.
-While the SEC did not give much more color as to what they consider misconduct, they indicated that they would be attempting to find “material gaps or misstatements” in public climate risk statements using more modern data analysis tools.
+On March 4, 2021, the SEC announced an Enforcement Task Force focused on climate and ESG Issues.
+This announcement made the biggest ripple as it indicated that they would begin to “proactively identify ESG-related misconduct.”
+While the SEC did not give much more color as to what they consider misconduct, they indicated that they would attempt to find “material gaps or misstatements” in public climate risk statements using more modern data analysis tools.
 Once again, no new rules or policies would be enacted, but instead, the SEC would be looking to enforce currently available guidelines.

 The inclusion of climate risk assessments in public disclosures is indeed a fairly new addition for both companies and investors.
 Yet, over the years, there has been skepticism regarding how companies conduct their climate risk assessments.
 GreenPortfolio is optimistic that this new Climate and ESG Task Force will bring increased compliance and transparency to the market.